colinrramsay/dra-analytics-app2/README.md

 This uses pkg to create executables for Windows, macOS, and Linux in the `app` directory at the project root.

+## Building the Python Executable

+When launching from a Node binary, the app uses a Python executable to run volume scoring without requiring Python to be installed locally.
+To build the Python executable, follow the steps in /build/README.md.

 ## License

 See LICENSE in repository root